-Of the four subtypes, luminal A tumors tend to have the best prognosis, with fairly high survival rates and fairly low recurrence rates [30,43-44,46-47].
-Because luminal A tumors tend to be ER+, treatment for these tumors often includes hormone therapy (learn more).
+Of the 4 major subtypes, luminal A tumors tend to have the best prognosis, with fairly high survival rates and fairly low recurrence rates [57-62].

-Luminal tumors have cells that look like those of breast cancers that start in the inner (luminal) cells lining the mammary ducts.
+Luminal tumor cells look like those of breast cancers that start in the inner (luminal) cells lining the mammary ducts.

-Women with luminal B tumors are often diagnosed at a younger age than those with luminal A tumors [46,48].
-And, compared to luminal A tumors, they tend to have factors that lead to a poorer prognosis including [30,43-46,48-49]:
+Women with luminal B tumors are often diagnosed at a younger age than those with luminal A tumors [61,63].

-In some studies, women with luminal B tumors have fairly high survival rates, although not as high as those with luminal A tumors [30,44,46].
+Women with luminal B tumors tend to have fairly high survival rates, although not as high as those with luminal A tumors [61-62].

 Triple negative breast cancers are: